Arc diagrams and 2-term simple-minded collections of preprojective algebras of type $A$: Introduction

 \subsection{Background}

 Preprojective algebras are one of the important classes of algebras not only in representation theory of algebras but also in many areas of mathematics.
 One of the remarkable properties of this class is that they can unify path algebras of all orientations of the given quiver.
-It has recently turned out this property provides a close connection between tilting theory of preprojective algebras and the corresponding Weyl groups \cite{BIRS,IR1,M1}.
+It has recently turned out this property provides a close connection between tilting theory of preprojective algebras and the corresponding Weyl groups \cite{BIRS,IR,M1}.
 This strong link leads to a lot of fruitful consequences to analyze categorical structures using combinatorics of Weyl groups, for example \cite{AM,AIRT,A2,BIRS,GLS,IRRT,IRTT,IZ,M1,M2,MT}.
 In this recent development, a theory of semibricks and $\tau$-tilting modules have been playing an crucial role \cite{AIR,A1}.
 This theory allows us to give a systematic way to study several key categories such as torsion classes and wide subcategories.

 By the result of \cite{M1,A1}, we have established a one-to-one correspondence between semibricks over preprojective algebras of Dynkin type and the corresponding Weyl group through $\tau$-tilting theory.
-One of the the aim of this paper is to give an explicit description of bricks and semibricks for type $\type{A}$ via arc diagrams, and provide a direct and simple proof of the bijection.
+One of the main aims of this paper is to give an explicit description of semibricks for type $A$ via arc diagrams, and provide a direct and simple proof of the bijection.